-- (3) Any child who is bailed into the care of the Commissioner shall be treated the child referred to under section 94 (5) of the Act. - (4) The court shall, in releasing the child on bail, not require a financial surety.
+(3) Any child who is bailed into the care of the Commissioner shall be treated as though he were a child referred to under section 94 (5) of the Act.

+(4) The court shall, in releasing the child on bail, not require a financial surety.
-Remand into custody

-- 29.-(1) Where an application is made for the child who is charge of bailable offence to be remanded in custody, the court shall take into account- - (a) that bail shall not be denied if the child is convicted of an offence, he is unlikely to receive a custodial sentence; and
+Remand into custody 29.-(1) Where an application is made for the child who is charge of bailable offence to be remanded in custody, the court shall take into account-

-- (b) that deprivation of liberty pending trial is to be used in exceptional circumstances, as a measure of last resort and for the shortest possible period of time. - (2) An order remanding a child into custody shall be made where it is necessary and- - (a) where the child is an immediate danger to himself or to others; - (b) the child has failed to attend court on a criminal charge on a previous occasion; or - (c) the child has previously been granted bail by a court and has failed to comply with the conditions of bail or absconded. - (3) The magistrate shall, before granting a remand order committing a child to a retention home or any other detention facility consider whether the child and public can be adequately safeguarded by alternative measures, such as-
+- (a) that bail shall not be denied where the child is unlikely to receive a custodial sentence upon conviction; and - (b) that deprivation of liberty pending trial is to be used in exceptional circumstances, as a measure of last resort and for the shortest possible period of time.

+(2) An order remanding a child into custody shall be made where it is necessary andwhether the child and public can be adequately safeguarded by alternative measures, such as-

+- (a) where the child is an immediate danger to himself or to others; - (b) the child has failed to attend court on a criminal charge on a previous occasion; or - (c) the child has previously been granted bail by a court and has failed to comply with the conditions of bail or absconded.

+(3) The magistrate shall, before granting a remand order committing a child to a retention home or any other detention facility as set out in JRC Form No. 12, consider

-- (a) placing the child at home under the supervision of a parent; - (b) placing the child with a guardian, relative, family friend, fit person or fit institution; or - (c) placing the child in the care of the Commissioner. - (4) A child placed under any care referred to in sub-rules (3) shall remain in such care until final determination of the case unless the court deems it appropriate to review its decision. - (5) When placing a child under the supervision of a fit person or a fit institution, the court shall have regard to the need to be located as near as possible to the place where the parents or guardian are ordinarily resident, to the extent that it is practicable to do so. - (6) A lack of parental care or a fixed abode shall not be a reason to remand the child in custody.
+- (a) placing the child at home under the supervision of a parent; - (b) placing the child with a guardian, relative, family friend, fit person or fit institution; or - (c) placing the child in the care of the Commissioner.

+(4) A child placed under any care referred to in subrules (3) shall remain in such care until final determination of the case unless the court deems it appropriate to review its decision.

+(5) When placing a child under the supervision of a fit person or a fit institution, the court shall have regard to the need to be located as near as possible to the place where the parents or guardian are ordinarily resident, to the extent that it is practicable to do so.

+(6) A lack of parental care or a fixed abode shall not be a reason to remand the child in custody.

-- (7) The court may, when placing a child under care impose restrictions and conditions, including- - (a) requiring the child to abstain from visiting a particular locality or premises; - (b) requiring the child to abstain from meeting with a named person or group of people; - (c) requiring a child to remain in their place of accommodation at specified times; - (d) requiring the child to attend a specified place and, if deemed appropriate, at a specified time, including a school; - (e) any other condition which the-court may deem proper and just to impose. - (8) When the court decides to remand a child in custody, it shall give priority to remanding a child to a retention home accommodating children with the age below eighteen years.
+(7) The court may, when placing a child under care impose restrictions and conditions, including-

+- (a) requiring the child to abstain from visiting a particular locality or premises; - (b) requiring the child to abstain from meeting with a named person or group of people; - (c) requiring a child to remain in their place of accommodation at specified times; - (d) requiring the child to attend a specified place and, if deemed appropriate, at a specified time, including a school; - (e) any other condition which the-court may deem proper and just to impose.

+(8) When the court decides to remand a child in custody, it shall give priority to remanding a child to a retention home accommodating children with the age below eighteen years.